 CM: Wah-wah Apocalypse, or How I Learned To Love The Atomic Wasteland.
 As soon as the bass states the first chords, this song assumes a foreboding (yet hopeful?) tone for a survivor’s perspective on certain doom.
 Denny Dias’ outro solo captures determination in a bottle – assuming you can tune out the synth line that should have been mixed lower at that point.

-TG: To me, this is a bit of an anomaly in the catalog in that it sounds very different than the majority of their titles.
-The elliptical guitar line is a favorite, but overall it takes the listener on an apocalyptic journey through sound.
-The synth effects remind me more of Fantasy Island than Fantasy Records, yet “King” has a unique feel even among Steely Dan songs.
+TG: To me, this sounds very different than the majority of their titles.
+The guitar line is a favorite, and overall it takes the listener on a journey.
+The synth effects remind me more of Fantasy Island than Fantasy Records, yet “King” has a unique feel.

 TG: This is similar to “Any Major Dude” in that the chorus line is echoed by the piano, but the swinging break lifts this song above its lesser brother.
-And Mr. McDonald again rips off his suit and glasses, dashes into a phone booth (a rectangular glass box with a folding door which housed a large, usually black and silver phone into which one inserted coins and used said phone to make a call if all was still in working order), and emerges clad in a black jumpsuit with a stylized “M” and microphone inscribed upon his chest to save the day with background vocals.
+And Mr. McDonald again rips off his suit and glasses, dashes into a phone booth, and emerges clad in a black jumpsuit with a stylized “M” and microphone inscribed upon his chest to save the day with background vocals.

-CM: It took me a while to fully appreciate this mid-tempo ditty that yearns for old stomping grounds, and though still not a personal fave, I can hear why many fans rate it highly.
+CM: It took me a while to fully appreciate this ditty that yearns for old stomping grounds, and though still not a personal fave, I can hear why many fans rate it highly.
 Meanwhile, you’re quite flush if Michael McDonald is your backing-vox specialist.
-He brings “Sneakers” alive at choice moments and does the same in “Rose Darling” elsewhere on Katy.
+He brings “Sneakers” alive at choice moments and does the same elsewhere on Katy.

 CM: Jazz erudition I admit; hyperbole, no – those chords in the verses recall Bud Powell’s “Un Poco Loco” for their unsettled intervals and insistent placement.
-Who else but Dan could sneak such seductive dissonance into the rock world?
-“Green Book” achieves classic atmosphere and includes the first instance (unless I’m mistaken) of Donald and Walter trading solos back and forth.
+Who else but Dan could sneak such dissonance into the rock world?
+“Green Book” achieves classic atmosphere and includes the first instance (unless I’m mistaken) of Donald and Walter trading solos.

-TG: Over a funky flex workout, the lyric details some sort of voyeuristic remote-viewing experience which, of course, SD uses to guide us through a throng of lovely lasses.
+TG: The lyric details some sort of voyeuristic experience through a throng of lovely lasses.
 Even when they were young, these guys were dirty old men.

-TG: Sometimes you just want to groove and have fun, but don’t do it without your fez on!
+TG: Sometimes you just want to groove, but don’t do it without your fez on!

 TG: Okay, maybe a little static, but not as much as AM.
 Maybe XM has no static at all.
 Anyway, there are apparently 10 different versions/edits of this song floating around, so pick your favorite and place it here.
-It’s fine with us.
-And I’m not even counting the version where AM stations cut the “F” out of FM and spliced in a harmonically convergent “A” sound from Aja to create “AM” to play on their stations.
-I’m kind of sad I missed out on the AM radio phenomenon.
-I think I would have enjoyed it.
-FM was dominant by the time I raised my rabbit ears to listen to music beyond the album collection of my parents.
+I’m not even counting the version where AM stations cut the “F” out of FM and spliced in an “A” sound from Aja to create “AM” to play on their stations.

 CM: Give me some funked-up muzak, I’ll treat you nice, too.
-And if you don’t dig this delicious party platter, you weren’t invited anyhow.
+If you don’t dig this delicious party platter, you weren’t invited anyhow.

 CM: Grab-bag Pretzel Logic partly accesses the past for material but predicts the future in execution.
 Along the way comes this endearing song that hits home with little fuss.

-TG: Nice acoustic intro sets a tone that contrasts a lyric sung to one whose mind is apparently unsteady.
+TG: Nice acoustic intro contrasts a lyric sung to one whose mind is apparently unsteady.
 Surely “The Dude” would abide this glossy piece of self-help instruction, as long as it’s not delivered by The Eagles.

-TG: Forgive me when I run out of synonyms for “smooth” when discussing Dan.
-This isn’t one of their best, but it’s memorable and cheerfully dismisses the hippy premise that everything should be “Like, free, man.”
+TG: This isn’t one of their very best, but it’s memorable and cheerfully dismisses the hippy premise that everything should be “Like, free, man.”